First, the good

 — If you are in research mode Amazon isn’t the best method:

 — Some of the products on Amazon are extremely low quality.
 I purchased and then quickly donated a video studio setup built using items from Amazon.
-They were totally low quality and packing and sending them back would cost me more in lost productivity than the items themselves.
-Granted, the price was rock bottom but it also made me want to throw a rock at the sellers.
+They were totally low quality and packing and sending them back would cost more in lost productivity than the items themselves.
+It was a terrible experience.

 What Amazon does great is customer service.
 But, that’s pillar has an Achilles heel too because once the market starts putting the squeeze on Amazon their “we’ll take things back no questions asked” policy will change.
 I know it.